-Highlights of the survey questions reveal:
+Highlights from the survey:

-- Employees have a solid understanding of personal contribution to team goals - · Managers make their expectations known and clear - Managers share the information needed for employees to do their job - Most employees feel personal accomplishment from their work contributions
+- Employees have a solid understanding of personal contributions to team goals. - Managers make their expectations known and clear. - Managers share the information needed for employees to do their job. - Most employees feel personal accomplishment from their work contributions. - Most employees feel they can make decisions that improve the quality of their work.

-More important, the survey reveals areas for improvement.
-The 2013 survey identified three key areas of importance to our employees: developing a clearer understanding of our business strategy, ensuring fair pay and ensuring fair treatment in the workplace.
-In 2014 and 2015, we developed programs to address each of these.
+More importantly, the survey reveals areas for improvement.
+The 2013 survey identified two key areas of importance to our employees: ensuring fair pay and ensuring fair treatment in the workplace.
+In 2015, we developed programs to address each of those.

-Topic Program Articulating our overall business strategy with greater clarity Our Major Site Outreach Program (beginning in 2015) sends corporate officers to Xerox workplaces around the globe, where they spend a day meeting with employees and sharing the Xerox story.
-Rewarding performance Our Pay Review Process (in the first quarter of every year, beginning in 2015) formalizes our approach to employee pay reviews across all organizations and locations.
-We create industry-based pay guidelines for a variety of roles in each locale, then we examine employee performance and compare current employee pay to those guidelines in order to determine increases.
-Ensuring fairness in the workplace We established a Diversity and Inclusion Training Program to help ensure all employees are valued for their unique talents and contributions, and treated with dignity and respect.
+Торіс Program Rewarding performance Our Pay Review Process (in the first quarter of every year, beginning in 2015) formalizes our approach to employee pay reviews across all organizations and locations.
+We create industry- based pay guidelines for a variety of roles in each locale, then we examine employee performance and compare current employee pay to those guidelines in order to determine increases.
+Ensuring fairness in the workplace We established a Diversity and Inclusion Training Program to help ensure all employees are valued for their unique talents and contributions and treated with dignity and respect.
 Every member of the Xerox management team completed the program in the first quarter of 2015.

-As we collect and analyze the results from our 2015 survey, we will compare the current data against past years' to identify signs of progress and areas of improvement for 2016 and beyond.
+We are comparing current data against past years' to identify signs of progress and areas of improvement for 2016 and beyond.